Cray-HPE/docs-csm/troubleshooting/known_issues/ims_remote_node_image_build_failure.md

     Resolving deltas: 100% (90/90), done.
     ```

-    Now set up a temporary branch based on the branch for the installed version of CSM:
+1. (`ncn-mw#`) Set up a temporary branch based on the branch for the installed version of CSM.

     ```bash
     cd csm-config-management